fortian/gpsdlogger/README.md

 [`gpsLogger`](https://github.com/USNavalResearchLaboratory/gpsLogger) and
 [MGEN](https://github.com/USNavalResearchLaboratory/mgen).
-It does not set time, as it is expected that systems using `gpsdLogger` will also use [`ntpd`](http://ntp.org/downloads.html) for time management.
+It does not set time, as it is expected that systems using `gpsdLogger` will also use [`ntpd`](http://ntp.org/downloads.html) (or similar software) for time management.
 (Otherwise, `gpsLogger`, without the `d`, is a more suitable program, as it manages time and logs P/LI in a single program.)

 It was created to address the situation where sole access to a GPS receiver could not be ensured, and therefore `gpsd` was used to multiplex GPS data access.
 Although `gpsd` provides timing information suitable for use with `ntpd`, it does not publish P/LI in a format that MGEN can understand.
-Rather than patch MGEN, this utility was designed to emulate `gpsLogger`'s shared memory publishing, allowing MGEN to automatically acquire P/LI from `gpsd`.
+Rather than patch MGEN, this utility was designed to replicate `gpsLogger`'s shared memory publishing, allowing MGEN to acquire P/LI from `gpsd`.

 # Prerequisites